We thank you for your service and we salute you!

-“As a member of the University of Florida Human Resource Team since 1999 and a former veteran of the United States Air Force, my training and experience from my service, was an important reasons why I feel I was hired into my current position here at UF.
-During my service time, I learned skills that allowed me the ability to multi-task, organize, and prioritize my workday.
+“As a member of the University of Florida Human Resource Team since 1999 and a former veteran of the United States Air Force, my training and experience from my service was an important reason why I was hired into my current position at UF.
+During my service, I learned skills that allowed me to multi-task, organize and prioritize my workday.
 My success as a leader and manager can be directly tied to my years in the United States Air Force.”
 Eric Kegley, Benefits Specialist II

 “The military taught me the ability to work under pressure and to work with and respect all types of people regardless of gender, age, religion, or ethnicity.
 I learned how to accept responsibility not only for my actions but sometimes for other people’s actions and behavior.
 And finally, the military taught me perseverance, to never give up and believe in myself.
 My military experience has benefited me in my current job at the University of Florida in many ways I am grateful for.
 Working in Human Resources, it has given me greater insight into diversity issues and has made me an overall better employee who can solve problems, conform to rules, inspire others, and be a leader.”
 Krista Shaw, Benefits Specialist II